WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Introduction

 \IEEEPARstart{S}{peech} deepfake detectors (SDDs) aim to distinguish artificially generated speech from real human speech.
 SDD systems consist of a front-end (feature extractor)~\cite{zhang2025multi,ye2025amplifying, guo2024audio} followed by a back-end (classifier)~\cite{xuan2025fakemamba,tran25b_interspeech,gu2025allm4add}.
 The choice of the former is critical as it determines the SDD's ability to capture subtle acoustic artifacts suitable for deepfake detection.
 SDD front-ends can be broadly categorized into digital signal processing (DSP) and self-supervised learning (SSL) approaches, each offering distinct advantages.

 The former category utilizes time-frequency analysis techniques based on the short-time Fourier transform (STFT)~\cite{sahidullah2015comparison}, including mel-spectrograms~\cite{fathan2022mel} and linear-frequency cepstral coefficients (LFCCs) ~\cite{sahidullah2015comparison}.
-These representations are obtained by applying a bank of frequency-localized filters to the STFT magnitude spectra, resulting in a low-dimensional representation.
+These representations are obtained by applying a bank of frequency-localized filters to the STFT magnitude spectrum, resulting in a low-dimensional representation.
 Early studies also used the constant-Q transform, a multiresolution time-frequency method adopted from music signal processing, to extract corresponding cepstral coefficients, CQCCs~\cite{TODISCO2017516}.
 Despite transparency, simplicity, and computational efficiency, these features are limited in their lack of robustness, suboptimal time-frequency analysis properties, and spectral smoothing introduced by the filterbank.

 On the other hand, modern SSL models, such as XLSR~\cite{ref19}, HuBERT~\cite{hsu2021hubert}, and MMS~\cite{pratap2024scaling}, provide a robust, data-driven alternative to hand-crafted filterbank feature extraction.
-They are trained on massive amounts of data, leveraging data augmentation and masking techniques to learn representations robust to noisy or missing observations.
-While SSLs outperform pure DSP front-ends in detection and generalization, they suffer from high computational costs, potential overfitting, and limited explainability.
-This limitation is a particular concern in audio forensic investigations, where model interpretability is not merely a desirable property but a fundamental requirement; scientific evidence should be transparent, reproducible, and open to scrutiny~\cite{iso30107}.
+They are trained on massive amounts of data, leveraging data augmentation and masking techniques to learn representations robust to noisy or missing observations~\cite{hsu2021hubert,mohamed2022self}.
+While SSLs outperform pure DSP front-ends in detection and generalization, they suffer from high computational costs and limited explainability.
+This limitation is a particular concern in audio forensic investigations, where feature interpretability is not merely a desirable property but a fundamental requirement; scientific evidence should be transparent, reproducible, and open to scrutiny~\cite{iso30107}.
+Similar interpretability and robustness concerns arise in image forensics, including forgery detection~\cite{chen2025prest} and watermarking~\cite{chen2025flexible, li2024screen, fu2024waverecovery}.